 How To Plan a Launch Party

-Over the years I’ve planned many launch parties and have learned that unless they’re exciting and news worthy, then they appear as ‘just another party’.
+Over the years I’ve planned many launch parties and have learned that unless they’re exciting and newsworthy, they come across as ‘just another party’.

-When you plan a launch party it’s more than hiring a venue and working with a caterer to make sure the right food is served.
-When in the planning phase, it’s essential to decide what you must have at your party, what is nice to have and what you can do without.
+When you plan a launch party, it’s more than choosing a venue and hiring a caterer.
+It’s essential to decide what you must have at your party, what is nice to have and what you can do without.

 10 Tips To Plan a Launch Party